-Annualised hours can work well in areas where there are fluctuations in demand.
-For example, there may be seasonal demands such as additional hours needed for winter pressures or for snow clearing.
+Annualised hours can work well in areas with fluctuating demand.
+For example, seasonal demands may include additional hours needed for winter pressures or snow clearing.

-Matching staff to when demands are highest can lead to a reduction in bank usage or overtime.
-It also assists in financial planning for both the manager and the employee, as the employee receives a fixed salary each month regardless of hours worked.
+Matching staff to when demands are highest can reduce bank usage or overtime.
+It also assists in financial planning for the manager and the employee, as the employee receives a fixed monthly salary regardless of hours worked.

-As the employee's working pattern can consist of fixed and unallocated shifts, this offers flexibility and some forward planning.
+The employee's working pattern can consist of fixed and unallocated shifts, offering flexibility and some forward planning.
 With reasonable notice, unallocated shifts can be used for surges in demand.